Thanadol123/Intern-Project-D11A/README.md

-# Fire Escape Simulation (Unity3D)
+# VR Tank Interior Simulation - D11A

-A 3D simulation project built with Unity C# during my internship at DTI.
-The simulation helps train users on how to evacuate from a building in case of fire.
+A VR simulation created during my internship at DTI, designed to train users on the internal systems of the D11A military vehicle.
+The simulation allows users to freely explore the interior, view labeled components, and understand control systems.

+## 🎯 Objectives
+- Help new personnel familiarize themselves with the tank's interior without needing physical access
+- Provide visual guidance on screen functions and button controls

-## Features
+## 🚀 Features
-- Realistic building layout and fire triggers
-- Interactive navigation using keyboard and mouse
-- Fire hazard logic and fail state
-- User interface with instruction panels
+- Interactive camera tour of the tank interior
+- Info panels describing each device/monitor when gazed at
+- Zoom-in system for focusing on key components
+- Easy movement within confined space

-## Tools
+## 🛠️ Technologies Used
 - Unity 2021.3
 - C#
-- Photoshop (UI assets)
+- Oculus XR Plugin (Standalone VR)
+- Canvas-based UI for VR